Antetokounmpo leads efficient Bucks to 121-107 rout of Magic

 D.J.
 Augustin scored 24 points for Orlando.
 Nikola Vucevic and Terrence Ross added 20 points each.

+“Already our margin for error against a team like the Bucks is very minimal,” Vucevic said.
+“They’re a great team.
+We have to play at a very high level to have a chance.
+They’re a great team.
+We have to play at a very high level to have a chance.
+Today we didn’t give ourselves a chance at all, and they really brought it.”

-The skirmish between Ennis and Williams took place during a 13-0 run in which Milwaukee took control of the game.
+The skirmish between Ennis and Williams took place during a 13-0 run that put the Bucks in control of the game.

 Milwaukee had a 45-34 lead before holding Orlando scoreless for a stretch of nearly five minutes.
 The Bucks had a 24-point edge by the time Vucevic ended the Orlando drought with 3:20 left before halftime.